sonalighodake43772/tumor-detection/README.md

 # tumor-detection

-detect brain tumor using mri images as well as using segmentatio
+detect brain tumor using mri images as well as using segmentation